-Our study programs in English
+Our study programmes

 What is a Master's degree?

-A master is an academic degree awarded by colleges and universities after you complete a study that requires a solid mastery in a particular subject.
+- A master is an academic degree awarded by colleges and universities after you complete a study that requires a solid mastery in a particular subject.

-The candidates are expected to have advanced knowledge of theoretical and applied methods, good analytical skills, the ability to critically evaluate and solve complex problems – skills highly sought after by employers.
+- The candidates are expected to have advanced knowledge of theoretical and applied methods, good analytical skills, the ability to critically evaluate and solve complex problems – skills highly sought after by employers.

 Do I qualify to apply?

-To be accepted as a master student you need to document general study qualifications, as well as having obtained a Bachelor's degree or equivalent with minimum 180 credits.
+- To be accepted as a master student you need to document general study qualifications, as well as having obtained a Bachelor's degree or equivalent with minimum 180 credits.

-In addition, each of our master programs has their own criteria for entering, information can be found under the admission requirements related to the Master's degree.
+- In addition, each of our master programs has their own criteria for entering, information can be found under the admission requirements related to the Master's degree.